Distributed Statistical Estimation and Rates of Convergence in Normal Approximation: Introduction.

 \subsection{Organization of the paper.}

 Section \ref{sec:notation} describes notation used throughout the paper.
-Section \ref{sec:main} introduces our main results which are illustrated by several examples.
-Bounds in the univariate case (that is, $\theta_\ast\in \mb R)$) admit sharper constants, so we present them separately.
-The proofs of main results are contained in section \ref{sec:proofs}.
+Sections \ref{ssec:univar} and \ref{ssec:multivar} present main results and examples for the cases of univariate and multivariate parameter respectively.
+Outcomes of numerical simulation are discussed in section \ref{ssec:simul}, and proofs of the main results are contained in section \ref{sec:proofs}.

-\section{Notation.}
+\subsection{Notation.}